-To those who grew up in the Northeast or are familiar with the New York area, knowledge of the Hamptons might seem to come by default.
-For many others, the Hamptons are merely a name.
+For those who grew up in the Northeastern part of the United States, or are familiar with the New York area, knowledge of the Hamptons might seem to come by default.
+But for many others, “the Hamptons” is merely a name.
 So, what are the Hamptons?
 Where are they?
 Why is the area so popular?

 What Are the Hamptons?

 The Hamptons is a group of towns, villages, and hamlets, concentrated on the eastern end of Long Island.
 Most famously, the region is a popular getaway for people from New York City.
 The Hamptons is known for its rural setting and amenities.
 The highly esteemed Cooper’s Beach, the historic Shinnecock Golf Club, and the Hampton Classic — which has been running since before 1900 — are just a few of the things that draw visitors from not just the city, but from across the nation, and even the globe.

 The seaside region is most notably associated with celebrity sightings.
 Many of the rich and famous spend their summers on spacious estates nestled along the Atlantic Ocean, often hidden behind tall hedgerows.
 Comedian Jimmy Fallon is known for making appearances in Hamptons hot spots such as the Stephen Talkhouse, Alec Baldwin is often spotted there, and many of the Real Housewives are out and about during the summer months.

 But while many Hamptons visitors are wealthy, not all are.
 Residents and visitors of varying ages and tax brackets come to the East End to spend time in notoriously expensive areas such as Sagaponack and Water Mill, but just as many find their place in more affordable areas like Montauk, Hampton Bays, and Westhampton.
 All of them are great places enjoy the ocean breezes, white sand beaches, excellent seafood, lively parties, and rural atmosphere of the South Fork.